JuliaBerry/SenseHat.jl/README.md

         println(e)
     end

 will create a new task that prints the event, then and add it to the scheduler.
 See the help for `StickEvent` and `sticktask` for more details.

 ## Sensors

+`humidity()`, `temperature()` and `pressure()` will read values from the corresponding sensors.

-Coming soon: in the meantime, you can use the [python library](https://pythonhosted.org/sense-hat/) via [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).
+The inertial measurement unit (IMU) is not yet supported, but is coming soon.
+In the meantime, you can use the [python library](https://pythonhosted.org/sense-hat/) via [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).